 The graduate council directs graduate work, its chairman serving as executive officer in such relations as registration and graduating exercises.
-To each graduate student an adviser from his major department is assigned; it is the duty of the adviser to assist the student and the council chairman in planning the student's sequence of courses, and in the preparation of thesis.
+An adviser from his major department is assigned each student.
+The duty of this adviser is to assist the student in planning his schedule and preparing his thesis.